BinTianqi/OwnDroidDocs/docs/SystemManager.md

 **[API28]** Reason: should be only used with WipeData

 If you use this function in a managed user, all data of that user will be wiped, but that user won't be removed

-If you use this function in a work profile, the work profile will be removed

 From API34, you can't use WipeData in main user, please use WipeDevice instead